Sir Charles Ingram Courtenay Wood, 2nd Earl of Halifax1

 Charles Wood, 2nd Earl of Halifax2

-Sir Charles Ingram Courtenay Wood, 2nd Earl of Halifax was born on 3 October 1912.3 He was the son of Sir Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1 He married Ruth Alice Hannah Mary Primrose, daughter of Captain Rt.
+Charles Ingram Courtenay Wood, 2nd Earl of Halifax was born on 3 October 1912.3 He was the son of Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1 He married Ruth Alice Hannah Mary Primrose, daughter of Rt.
 Hon.
 Neil James Archibald Primrose and Lady Victoria Alice Louise Stanley, on 25 April 1936.3 He died on 19 March 1980 at age 67.4,3

-Sir Charles Ingram Courtenay Wood, 2nd Earl of Halifax was educated at Eton College, Eton, Berkshire, England.3 He gained the rank of 2nd Lieutenant in 1934 in the service of the Royal Horse Guards.3 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1934 with a Bachelor of Arts (B.A.).3 He held the office of Member of Parliament (M.P.)
-(Unionist) for York between 1937 and 1945.3 He gained the rank of Captain.3 He fought in the Second World War.3 He held the office of Deputy Lieutenant (D.L.) of the East Riding, Yorkshire between 1955 and 1968.3 He succeeded to the title of 2nd Baron Irwin, of Kirby Underdale, co.
-York [U.K., 1925] on 23 December 1959.1 He succeeded to the title of 2nd Earl of Halifax [U.K., 1944] on 23 December 1959.1 He succeeded to the title of 6th Baronet Wood, of Barnsley, co.
-Yorks [G.B., 1784] on 23 December 1959.1 He succeeded to the title of 4th Viscount Halifax of Monk Bretton, in the West Riding of the County of Yorkshire [U.K., 1866] on 23 December 1959.1 He held the office of Justice of the Peace (J.P.) for the East Riding, Yorkshire between 1963 and 1968.1 He held the office of Lord-Lieutenant of the East Riding, Yorkshire between 1968 and 1974.3 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1970.3 He held the office of High Steward of York Minster between 1970 and 1980.3 He held the office of Pro-Chancellor of Hull University between 1974 and 1980.3 He held the office of Lord-Lieutenant of Humberside between 1974 and 1980.3
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He gained the rank of 2nd Lieutenant in 1934 in the Royal Horse Guards.3 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1934 with a Bachelor of Arts (B.A.)3 He held the office of Member of Parliament (M.P.)
+(Unionist) for York between 1937 and 1945.3 He fought in the Second World War.3 He gained the rank of Captain.3 He held the office of Deputy Lieutenant (D.L.) of the East Riding, Yorkshire between 1955 and 1968.3 He succeeded as the 6th Baronet Wood, of Barnsley, co.
+Yorks [G.B., 1784] on 23 December 1959.1 He succeeded as the 2nd Earl of Halifax [U.K., 1944] on 23 December 1959.1 He succeeded as the 2nd Baron Irwin, of Kirby Underdale, co.
+York [U.K., 1925] on 23 December 1959.1 He succeeded as the 4th Viscount Halifax of Monk Bretton, in the West Riding of the County of Yorkshire [U.K., 1866] on 23 December 1959.1 He held the office of Justice of the Peace (J.P.) for the East Riding, Yorkshire between 1963 and 1968.1 He held the office of Lord-Lieutenant of the East Riding, Yorkshire between 1968 and 1974.3 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1970.3 He held the office of High Steward of York Minster between 1970 and 1980.3 He held the office of Pro-Chancellor of Hull University between 1974 and 1980.3 He held the office of Lord-Lieutenant of Humberside between 1974 and 1980.3

 Citations

-2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message from <e-mail address> (Harrogate, North Yorkshire) to Darryl Roger Lundy, 8 February.
-Hereinafter cited as "re: Ernest Fawbert Collection".
+2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
+Hereinafter cited as "re: Ernest Fawbert Collection."

 4. [S203] Announcements, The Times, London, U.K., 20 March 1980.
 Hereinafter cited as The Times.

-Sir Charles Edward Peter Neil Wood, 3rd Earl of Halifax1
+Charles Edward Peter Neil Wood, 3rd Earl of Halifax1

 M, #22582, b.
 14 March 1944